BioDataSoc/BioDataSoc.github.io/README.md

  voted on and can be worked in groups or solo (although we suggest groups as collaborative programming is a skill essential for professionals).

-- Training materials - Be a small hub for training materials via our GitHub which will be completed open source.
+- Training materials - Be a small hub for training materials via our GitHub which will be completely open source.

 ---
 ### The Team - 2020